Continuing Education Activity

 The obvious finding in a patient with a cryptorchid testis is the lack of a palpable scrotal testicle.
 This is usually accompanied by an inguinal hernia and a decreased degree of scrotal rugae or ridges.
 A careful examination should be made of the entire inguinal and pelvic area as well as the contralateral testicle.
 Normal rugae and a testicle sometimes noted in the scrotum is a retractile testicle that does not require further treatment.

 Signs and symptoms of undescended testicles include the following:

-Men with undescended testes may have reduced fertility, even after orchiopexy.
+Men with undescended testes tend to have reduced fertility, even after orchiopexy.

-- About 10% of unilateral cryptorchid testicle patients will develop infertilty.
+- About 10% to 30% of unilateral cryptorchid testicle patients will develop infertility.

-- The reduction in fertility after orchiopexy for bilateral cryptorchidism is about 38%.
+- The reduction in fertility after orchiopexy for bilateral cryptorchidism is at least about 38%.

 - This is the basis for the universal recommendation for early surgery due to degeneration of spermatogenic tissue and reduced spermatogonia counts after the second year of life in patients with untreated, undescended testes.

-Boys with undescended testicles do not tend to be effeminate, gender-disordered, or pre-homosexual.
-A disturbed self-image may occur when the family dynamics are destructive toward male self-esteem.
-When cryptorchism is surgically corrected, a healthy masculinity generally occurs.
+Boys with undescended testicles are not more likely to be gender-disordered, effeminate, or pre-homosexual.
+When the family dynamics are destructive to male self-esteem, disturbed self-image may occur.
+When cryptorchism is surgically corrected, healthy masculinity generally occurs.